orb-community/pktvisor-website/docs/install.md

 - navigation
 ---

-# Install
+# Installation

-### Docker
+## Docker

 Get started quickly with pktvisor via the [public docker image](https://hub.docker.com/r/ns1labs/pktvisor).
 The image contains the collector agent (`pktvisord`), the command-line UI (`pktvisor-cli`), and the pcap file analyzer (`pktvisor-pcap`).
 You will specify which tool to operate when running the container.

-1. *Pull the container*
+- *Pull the container*

         docker pull ns1labs/pktvisor

-2. *Start the collector agent*
+- *Start the collector agent*

         docker run --net=host -d ns1labs/pktvisor pktvisord eth0

 This will start in the background and stay running.
 Note that the final two arguments select `pktvisord` agent and the `eth0` ethernet interface for packet capture.
 You may substitute `eth0` for any known interface on your device. _Note that this step requires docker host networking_ to observe traffic outside the container, and that [currently only Linux supports host networking](https://docs.docker.com/network/host/).

  If the container does not stay running, check the `docker logs` output.

-3. *Run the command-line UI*
+- *Run the command-line UI*

         docker run -it --rm --net=host ns1labs/pktvisor pktvisor-cli